 Co-Founder and Board Chair

-In 2008, when her son Thomas was diagnosed with narcolepsy, Monica and her husband, David, co-founded WUN.
-Monica served as Executive Director of Wake Up Narcolepsy (WUN) for eight years before moving to the WUN Board of Directors in October 2016.
-She has supported the growth of WUN from a local nonprofit organization to a recognized national and international organization offering trusted resources for physicians, people with narcolepsy, their families and other agencies in the sleep space.
+Monica holds a Master in Public Administration (MPA) from Clark University and resides in Worcester, MA with her husband and three children.
+In 2008, when her oldest son was diagnosed with narcolepsy & cataplexy, Monica and her husband David founded Wake Up Narcolepsy (WUN).
+She served as Executive Director of WUN for eight years before being appointed to the Board of Directors in October 2016 and then to the position of Board Chair in January 2017.
+She has supported the growth of WUN from a local grassroots nonprofit organization to a recognized national and international organization offering trusted resources for physicians, people with narcolepsy, their families and other agencies in the sleep space.
 Prior to serving the narcolepsy community, Monica gained many years of work experience in the insurance field and is a certified elementary teacher.
-She is currently a candidate in the Master’s of Public Administration (MPA) program at Clark University.
 Monica’s passion will always be to improve the lives of people living with narcolepsy.

 David Gow is a partner in Ernst & Young’s New England Private Capital Group.
 Dave has more than 25 years of experience working closely with private capital and venture capital firms.
 He has extensive experience in areas such as investment fund accounting and reporting, asset valuation, partnership accounting and evaluation of internal controls.
 David and his wife, Monica, became motivated to bring further awareness and education to the narcolepsy community when their son was diagnosed in 2008.
 David is a member of the Board of Directors of Big Sisters Association of Greater Boston.